Average price of end of tenancy cleaningGet a free quote now

 - Number of rooms/bathrooms and approximate sizes

-- Specify that it’s for an end of lease cleaning
+- Specify that it’s for an end of tenancy cleaning

 - Deep clean or standard clean?